stridecolossus/JOVE/docs/blog/part-5-terrain/miscellany.md

 The query framework is used in the terrain demo to further verify the tesselation process using a pipeline statistics query.

-First we create a query pool that counts the number of vertices generated by the tesselator:
+First a query pool is created that counts the number of vertices generated by the tesselator:

 ```java
 @Bean